Gain access to personalized product screening, the best pricing, rewards, and more!

 Deltamethrin

-Synthetic pyrethroids are a popular type of active ingredient used for pest control because of its effectiveness and ease of use.
-One such synthetic pyrethroid is Deltamethrin which is a staple active ingredient in various brand name pesticide products.
+Synthetic pyrethroids are a popular type of active ingredient used for pest control because of their effectiveness and ease of use.
+One such synthetic pyrethroid is Deltamethrin, which is a staple active ingredient in various brand-name pesticide products.

-On this page, you can learn more about this Deltamethrin which is a much safer form of pest control insecticide compared to other more toxic chemicals while still being effective and providing a quick knockdown of problem pests.
+On this page, you can learn more about Deltamethrin, a much safer form of pest control insecticide compared to other more toxic chemicals.
+It is still effective and provides a quick knockdown of problem pests.
 Read on to learn more facts and details about Deltamethrin.

 What is Deltamethrin?

-Deltamethrin, first registered for use in the US in 1994, is a pyrethroid insecticide used to control pests outdoors in cracks, crevices, lawns, and gardens.
+Deltamethrin, first registered in the US in 1994, is a pyrethroid insecticide that controls pests outdoors in cracks, crevices, lawns, and gardens.
 Pyrethroids are a synthetic insecticide class that mimics the pyrethrins found in chrysanthemum flowers.
-In many cases, homeowners and professionals may prefer to use pyrethroids over natural pyrethrins because these products last much longer.
-Deltamethrin can be found formulated into dusts, aerosols, or liquid concentrates.
+Homeowners and professionals may often prefer to use pyrethroids over natural pyrethrins because these products last much longer.
+Deltamethrin can be formulated into dusts, aerosols, or liquid concentrates.

 How Does Deltamethrin Work?